HTTP-RPC/Kilo/README.md

         }
     }

-Custom modifiers are registered by adding them to the modifier map returned by `TemplateEngine#getModifiers()`.
+Custom modifiers are registered by adding them to the modifier map returned by `TemplateEncoder#getModifiers()`.
 The map key represents the name that is used to apply a modifier in a template document.

 Note that modifiers must be thread-safe, since they are shared and may be invoked concurrently by multiple template engines.